laserdisc-io/slack4s/README.md

 ## Example
-* See [src/](src/test/scala/examples/SpaceNewsExample.scala) for a working example of a slash command handler.
+* See [SpaceNewsExample](src/test/scala/examples/SpaceNewsExample.scala) for a working example of a slash command handler.

 ## Tutorial
-* See [docs/tutorial.md](docs/tutorial.md) for a walkthrough of configuring and running the example.
+* See [docs/tutorial.md](docs/tutorial.md) for a walk-through of configuring and running [SpaceNewsExample](src/test/scala/examples/SpaceNewsExample.scala).